Mario (franchise): Others

 Electronic Arts (creator of games such as FIFA, Battlefield, Apex Legends and many other games) developed and released NBA Street V3 and SSX on Tour in 2005, both of which included Mario, Luigi, and Peach as playable characters in the GameCube versions.

 Square Enix released Itadaki Street DS & Wii including many characters from Mario games.

 Other media

 The Mario franchise includes many comics, manga and TV series based on the games.
 Most were released in the late 1980s to early 1990s, and have since become obscure.
-The series launched two films, the anime Super Mario Bros.: The Great Mission to Rescue Princess Peach! released in 1986 and the live action film Super Mario Bros. in 1993.
-The latter lost a large amount of money at the box office and was widely considered to be a failure.
+The series launched three films.
+The anime Super Mario Bros.: The Great Mission to Rescue Princess Peach! was released in 1986.
+The 1993 live action film Super Mario Bros. lost a large amount of money at the box office and was widely considered to be a failure.
+In contrast, the 2023 animated film The Super Mario Bros.
+Movie broke box office records.
+On April 3, 2026, a sequel to the film, The Super Mario Galaxy Movie, is also scheduled to be released.